-The ability to calculate the house edge in the game of roulette is crucial because it enables players to make more informed choices when placing their bets and thus, minimise their losses when playing for longer periods of time.
+The ability to calculate the house edge in the game of roulette is crucial because it enables players to make more informed choices when placing their bets and thus minimise their losses when playing for longer periods of time.

 Calculating the House Edge

-To calculate the house edge for Straight Up bets in roulette, all you have to do is divide the difference of £1 by the number of the pockets on the wheel, which in this case is 37.
-So, 1/37 = 0.027027027 which makes for 2.70% ( 0.027027027 x 100 = 2.70270).
+To calculate the house edge for Straight Up bets in roulette, all you have to do is divide the difference of £1 by the number of pockets on the wheel, which in this case is 37.
+So, 1/37 = 0.027027027, which makes 2.70% (0.027027027 x 100 = 2.70270).
 Using this formula, players can calculate the house edge for all inside bets in roulette.

 Roulette Layout